 Protect Your Privacy

-For most us, surfing the internet anonymously means protecting our privacy from unjustified surveillance.
-Take, for instance, you live in a country with restrictive internet policies.
+For most of us, to surf or access, the free web anonymous surfing means protecting our privacy from unjustified surveillance.
+Take, for instance, you live in a country with restrictive internet policies, where the free web is not allowed.

-You’d probably want to keep your online activities concealed from the government if you’re visiting websites or using apps that are prohibited.
+You’d probably want to keep your online activities concealed from the government if you’re visiting websites or access apps that are prohibited.

 Hide Your IP Address

-When you surf the internet anonymously, you can hide your activities and keep the government and third-party agencies from monitoring everything you do online.
+When you surf the free basic web privately, you can hide your activities and keep the government and third-party agencies from monitoring everything you do online.

-Also, Internet Service Providers (ISPs) can track your online activities through your IP and sell your browsing habits to the highest bidders.
+Also, ISPs can track your online activities through your IP and sell your browsing habits to the highest bidders.

 With your IP hidden from the world, it’ll be next to impossible for cybercriminals, stalkers, or hackers to target you, leaving you protected from most online threats.